chamilo/docs/teacher-guide/first_steps_documents/quick-change_of_directory.md

 ![](../../.gitbook/assets/images33%20%283%29.png)

-_Illustration 31: Documents – List of default directories_
+_Illustration: Documents – List of default directories_

 Of course, it is possible to create several other directories using the folder creation icon.
 In order to navigate swiftly within the directories tree, a drop-down list called _Current folder_ is available on the top left of the screen allowing any level of documents-directory to be readily accessed.